 Hello guys!
-Today I would like to go deeper in an important topic: how to formulate a skin cream.
+Today, I would like to go deeper into an important topic: how creams or lotions are made.
 If you are interested in creating your own beauty products, it could be useful to discover what there is behind a simple mix of ingredients.
-This could help you to become everyday more independent and able to find the appropriate ingredients for your own skin. 🙂 But let’s start with the basics..
+If you want to start formulating your creams at home, this post will help you to put a solid foundation in your DIY beauty products path.
+Let’s start with the difference between lotions and creams.
+I think this is a good starting point to understand how to formulate creams at home.
+But let’s start with the basics.

 Disclosure: Some of the links in this post are affiliate links.
 By clicking through them and making a purchase, I may receive a small commission WITHOUT any additional cost to you.

-Looking through the dictionary, a cream is defined as “a thick liquid or semi-solid cosmetic or medical preparation applied to the skin” Creams are composed of two phases, that in normal conditions cannot be mixed, such as a water phase and an oil phase.
+Looking through the dictionary, a cream is defined as “a thick liquid or semi-solid cosmetic or medical preparation applied to the skin” Creams and lotions are composed of two phases, that in normal conditions cannot be mixed, such as a water phase and an oil phase.
 If we pour some oil drops into a glass of water and we mix them vigorously, no matter how we shake it, oil and water will stay separate.
 This is due to their nature: water is a polar solvent while oil is apolar.
-This condition makes a mix impossible and, as result, we will have always two phases.
-During the formulation of a cream, we refer to water and oil phase as phase A and phase B, respectively.
+This condition makes a mix impossible and, as a result, we will have always two phases.
+During the formulation, we refer to the water and the oil phase as phase A and phase B, respectively.

-To mix these two phases we will need a compound that have both a polar and an apolar part:
+To mix these two phases we will need a compound that has both a polar and an apolar part:

-Now that we know what is essential for a cream, let’s go deeper.
+Now that we know what an emulsion is, let’s go deeper.